Azure/bicep/docs/spec/parameters.md

 A parameter cannot have the same name as a [variable](./variables.md), [resource](./resources.md), [output](./outputs.md) or another parameter in the same scope.

-## Declration with decorators
+## Declaration with decorators
 Decorators provide a way to attach constrains and metadata to a parameter.
-Decorators are placed above the paramter declaration to be decorated.
+Decorators are placed above the parameter declaration to be decorated.
 They use the form @expression, where expression must be a function call:

 ```
 @expression